CM4all/beng-proxy/doc/translation.rst

   used when the second response contains the ``PREVIOUS`` packet.
 This can be used to implement authentication (see :ref:`authentication`).

+- ``CHECK_HEADER``: the ``CHECK`` request shall contain the specified request header.
+Payload is the header name (lower case).
+For the ``CHECK`` request, the payload is the header name and the value separated by a colon; if no such request header exists, the value is empty.

 - ``AUTH``: Indicates that authentication is necessary (see :ref:`auth`).